 No oral proceedings before the Boards of Appeal

-Deadlines before the EPO extended
+Time limits for patents before the EPO extended

 Just like the EPO, the European Patent and Trademark Office (EUIPO) today announced a further extension of the time limits until 1 May 2020, which applies to time limits for EU trademarks and designs.